JonasSkjodt/wordpress-dnd-custom-post/README.md

-# Custom post type for DND character creation
+# Custom Wordpress post type for DND character creation

 A starter kit for custom post type DND character creation in Wordpress.